-An issuer of a surety bond can purchase bond insurance to guarantee scheduled payments of interest and principal on the bond to its bondholders in case the issuer defaults.
-Once the issuer purchases bond insurance, its credit rating is replaced with the insurer’s credit rating.
-Premiums are a measure of the perceived risk of failure of the issuer and are paid to the insurer in either lump sums or installments.
+An issuer of a surety bond can buy bond insurance to guarantee scheduled interest and principal payments on the bond to its bondholders in the event the issuer defaults.
+Once the issuer buys bond insurance, its credit rating is then replaced by the insurer’s credit rating.
+Premiums are measured by the perceived risk of failure of the issuer and are paid out to the insurer in either lump sums or installments.

-Being bonded gives issuers the ability to leverage business growth.
-With the increased stature of having the insurer’s credit rating, a business can feel safer in taking risks to improve and grow the business.
-This is especially true in the construction and financial industries.
+Being bonded gives issuers the capability to leverage company growth.
+With the increased stature of having the insurer’s credit rating, a company can feel more safe in taking risks to improve and grow the business.
+This is primarily true in both the construction and financial industries.

-A bonded business can obtain unbiased criticism from a credit professional and seek advice in underwriting projects.
+A bonded company can receive unbiased criticism from a credit professional and pursue advice in underwriting projects.

-Some bonds we handle include, but are not limited to, the following:
+See below for some bonds that we handle, but are not limited to, the following:

 Contact us today, and we can answer any questions you have about surety insurance.